-The Seasonal Body is a project focused on the intersection of nature connection, food justice, body positivity, and disability.
+The Seasonal Body is a project focused on the intersection of nature connection, disability justice, body liberation, and food justice.

 This website is a hub for our work and writing, and also provides information about our available educational services (which can be provided anywhere remotely, or locally in Toronto, Canada).
 If you are interested in consulting, workshops, public speaking, or educational resources, click here for more details.